HitEmWitDaBlicky67/Planet-Finder/README.md

 # PlanetFinder: A Lightkurve Project for Exoplanet Detection

-PlanetFinder is a Python-based project designed to detect exoplanets using light curve data from the TESS mission.
-By leveraging the Lightkurve library, PlanetFinder provides tools to search for, analyze, and visualize potential exoplanet transits.
+PlanetFinder is a Pythonproject designed to detect exoplanets using light curve data from the TESS mission.
+By using the Lightkurve library, PlanetFinder provides help to search for and analyze potential exoplanet transits.

 ## Table of Contents